julmag/report_cb/article.md

 \

-Fig. 6 depicts the influence of the control level on the prediction error.
-As expected, the MSE increases as the control level decreases, signalling the discrepancy between the forward model predicting position and the noisy visual feedback.
-The sigmoidal shape of that relationship can be considered as a prediction of the model and confirmed experimentally.
+Fig. 6 depicts the influence of the control level on the MSE between the model agency condition and the visual display.
+As expected, the MSE increases as the control level decreases.

 ![**Figure 6:** Test MSE of Model Agency condition to Visual Display.
 Upper chart depicts the raw MSE values, while the lower chart smothed the graph with a running mean of 100.](img/test_plots/ED_from_model_ac_to_vd_cl_0-1.png){ style="width: 60%; margin: auto;" }